Tusharwasake/ProbabilityofProfit/README.md

 SERVER_PORT=8080
 ```

-Note: The application will use fallback IV calculations if credentials are not provided.
+Note: The application uses Black-Scholes calculations for implied volatility.
+Firstock credentials are only required for authentication.

 ### Running the Server